-This PO number will get updated under the Subscriptions Info section of the subscription.
+This PO number will get updated under the Configurations section of subscription details page

 It is mandatory to whitelist domain names for the purpose of accessing subscription and invoice-related information during callbacks and conversion tracking.
 Given below are a few scenarios